lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The same authentication credential MAY be used for both the Initiator and Responder roles.
 As noted in Section 12 of {{RFC9052}} the use of a single key for multiple algorithms is strongly discouraged unless proven secure by a dedicated cryptographic analysis.
 In particular this recommendation applies to using the same private key for static Diffie-Hellman authentication and digital signature authentication.
 A preliminary conjecture is that a minor change to EDHOC may be sufficient to fit the analysis of secure shared signature and ECDH key usage in {{Degabriele11}} and {{Thormarker21}}.

-The property that a completed EDHOC exchange implies that another identity has been active is upheld as long as the Initiator does not have its own identity in the set of Responder identities it is allowed to communicate with.
+The property that a completed EDHOC session implies that another identity has been active is upheld as long as the Initiator does not have its own identity in the set of Responder identities it is allowed to communicate with.
 In Trust on first use (TOFU) use cases, see {{tofu}}, the Initiator should verify that the Responder's identity is not equal to its own.
 Any future EDHOC methods using e.g., pre-shared keys might need to mitigate this in other ways.
 However, an active attacker can gain information about the set of identities an Initiator is willing to communicate with.
 If the Initiator is willing to communicate with all identities except its own an attacker can determine that a guessed Initiator identity is correct.
-To not leak any long-term identifiers, using a freshly generated authentication key as identity in each initial TOFU exchange is RECOMMENDED.
+To not leak any long-term identifiers, using a freshly generated authentication key as identity in each initial TOFU session is RECOMMENDED.

 ## Cipher Suites and Cryptographic Algorithms {#sec_algs}